VaishnaviNimmakanti/Dashboard-Design-Using-CAN-Protocol/README.md

 🔄 Control left and right indicators based on switch inputs and CAN commands.

 🧩 Design a multi-node architecture consisting of Main, Fuel, and Indicator Nodes.

+## ❗ Problem Statement

+In conventional vehicle dashboards, different parameters such as engine temperature, fuel level, and indicator status need to be monitored and communicated efficiently between electronic control units.
+A system is required to collect these parameters, process the information, display important data to the driver, and control vehicle indicators through reliable communication between multiple embedded nodes.

+This project addresses the problem by developing a CAN Bus-based automotive dashboard system using multiple LPC2129 ARM7 microcontroller nodes.
+The system enables the Main Node to monitor engine temperature, receive fuel-level information from the Fuel Node, and send indicator commands to the Indicator Node through the CAN network, providing a practical demonstration of distributed automotive communication.

 ## System Block Diagram